MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 > **TFS 2015**: The following features are not available in TFS 2015 -
-continuous deployment triggers for multiple artifact sources, multiple scheduled triggers, combining scheduled and continuous deployment triggers in the same definition, continuous deployment based on the branch or tag of a build.
+continuous deployment triggers for multiple artifact sources, multiple scheduled triggers, combining scheduled and continuous deployment triggers in the same pipeline, continuous deployment based on the branch or tag of a build.

 ::: moniker-end